-The National Green Leasing Policy is the first nationally consistent approach by the Australian, state and territory governments, as tenants of buildings, to drive a reduction in the environmental impact of buildings through improved operational performance.
+The National Green Leasing Policy is the first nationally consistent approach by the Australian Government and state and territory governments, as tenants of buildings, to drive a reduction in the environmental impact of buildings through improved operational performance.
 It contains Green Leasing principles to guide governments.

 Green leases can also be used in the private commercial building sector with publications developed to encourage the uptake of Green Leases in private leasing arrangements.